dogukankaratas/scalepy/README.md

-# Optimization Framework for Selection and Scaling of Earthquake Records
+# Framework for Selection and Scaling of Earthquake Records

 Select and scale ground motions in ScalePy's [Web Application](https://dogukankaratas-scalepy-guiscalepygui-5jmoeu.streamlit.app/)